Hirta: History and lifestyle

 The St Kilda islands were continuously populated from prehistoric times.
 Archeologists working at the archipelago between 2017 and 2019 confirmed habitation as long as 2,000 years ago.
-Finds included Iron Age pottery and some shards that might be from Bronze Age pottery.
+Finds included Iron Age pottery and some potsherds that might be from Bronze Age pottery.
 The director of the project told BBC News that the work "revealed that the eastern end of Village Bay on St Kilda was occupied fairly intensively during the Iron Age period, although no house structures were found".

 In more recent history, Hirta was inhabited until 29 August 1930, when the 36 inhabitants were removed to the Scottish mainland at their own request.

 St Kilda was part of the Lordship of the Isles, then a property of the MacLeods of Dunvegan from 1498 until 1930.
 There were three chapels on St Kilda, dedicated to Saint Brendan, Saint Columba, and Christ Church, but little remains.
 There are also the remains of a beehive house, known as the Amazon's House.

 According to UNESCO, "St Kilda represents subsistence economies everywhere – living off the resources of land and sea and changing them over time, until external pressures led to decline".
 Indeed, the islanders had a tough life, and survived by exploiting the thousands of sea birds living on the islands.
 An 1885 report by a surgeon who visited Hirta reported that the inhabitants had no fruit or vegetables, except for a few potatoes of poor quality.
 They ate "oatmeal, salted fowl, and seabird eggs during summer and salted mutton in winter.
 They obtained tea, sugar, flour and tobacco from tourists and from the owner's factor".
 Water was obtained from freshwater springs.

 A history of Village Bay on Hirta states that some improvements in housing were made in the 1830s by the "landlord and the Rev. Neil MacKenzie".
 The report adds that "the old village further up the hill was replaced by a crescent of blackhouses ...
 Those were damaged by a hurricane, and in 1861, 16 new dwellings replaced the blackhouses which were relegated to byres".